Plant-Based Diet: What Plant-Based Eating Is All About

 Another study found that the more blood pressure varied over an eight-year period, the greater the risk of dementia.”

-The Mediterranean diet, discussed earlier, also has a similar effect.
+According to our BC dietitian, Natalie, the Mediterranean diet, discussed earlier, also has a similar effect.
 As such, it has been gaining popularity in recent years due to the numerous benefits associated with it.

 MIND Diet